 - If you are seeking research partners, what research are you looking for to support your work?

-Please prepare your paper using the ACM Proceedings Template – see section on “Interim Template”.
+Please prepare your paper using the ACM Proceedings Template – see the section on “Interim Template”.

 Please use the SIGCHI format if you are using Latex.